-You'll submit a project brief to us, and our business students (in teams of 3-4) will submit a bid to complete it.
-They'll work on the project from October to January for 10 hours per week, per student, on the project – so with a team of 4, that’s 40 hours total each week.
+You'll submit a project brief to us and our business students (in teams of 3-4) will submit a bid to complete it.
+They'll work on the project from October to January for 10 hours per week, per student – with a team of 4, that’s 40 hours total each week for about 16 weeks.

 Within their project teams, we encourage students to work in sub-groups, to make the most of their time and skills.
 Our skilled and experienced academic tutors also support the student teams.

 If you're new to the Business Consultancy Project, you'll be mentored during the project by a previous client of the Business Consultancy Project.
 You'll also receive a handbook when you begin the project, and get the chance to attend an information day.

 There's an annual awards and networking event held after the completion of all student projects for that year.
 During the event, we'll celebrate the contributions of the businesses that took part, and the achievements of our students.